getapper/generator-g-next/README.md

 - Add support for [mocked HTTP calls](https://www.paigeniedringhaus.com/blog/how-to-unit-test-next-js-api-routes-with-typescript) in order to test APIs
 - It should support more envs (at least locale, test, staging and production ones)
+- Add custom tasks support with ts-plugins for path resolution

+### yo g-next:task

+- It should create a new task.ts file in the tasks' folder, with the env files requires and a script in the package.json to run it.

 ### yo g-next:page

 - It should allow creating dynamic routes (both single `[param]` and multiple `[[params]]`
 - It should create static NextJS methods like getStaticProps or getStaticPaths

-### yo g-next:comp

-- It should allow selecting also subfolders of ./components and ./pages

 ### yo g-next:pkg-mongodb